 Starting with a different take on data organization and record keeping.
 ALERE is a transaction-based ERP system eliminating the need to ever post batches.
 The lack of batch postings allows ALERE to provide a highly granular level of oversight ensuring there is never any ambiguity about where, when, and how material was allocated, issued and processed.
 Even into historical data.

 This transaction-based record keeping provides superior traceability as well as the best lot and serial control available today.
 When combined with the real-time nature of ALERE, meaning transactions are reflected in reporting immediately, expensive complicated ISO and regulatory traceability reporting requirements may easily be met, current work order status is immediately available, cost and variance of jobs are reflected in real-time, and inventory always reflects the currently available quantities.

 ALERE addresses the issue of BOM sprawl by creating modular BOM and variable BOM structures.
 Entirely unique to ALERE, rather requiring a new BOM be created each time an option within the BOM is added, ALERE allows users to structure unique choices under a special parent choice in the BOM.
-When the BOM is required for production, users select the required options to fulfill the work order requirements via a guided process, then ALERE eliminates unneeded material from the BOM and produces a material list where only selected options visible and allocated.
+When the BOM is required for production, users select the required options to fulfill the work order requirements via a guided process, then ALERE eliminates unneeded material from the BOM and produces a material list where only selected options are visible and allocated.